Fast-growing baby brand Lalo shares their 3 proven strategies for achieving operational excellence and growing not just bigger but better.

 Steering clear of dead stock (and reducing this inventory waste) starts by accurately forecasting demand.
 This way, you can properly replenish your inventory and not worry about overstocking because you only order what will actually sell (keeping more cash in your business's accounts).

 When Lalo first launched, they would rely on Shopify data and pure assumption to draft their purchase orders (POs).
-But this strategy left them underestimating demand and selling out on their bestselling SKUs.
-When this happened, Lalo missed out on revenue opportunities.
+But this new product launch strategy left them underestimating demand and selling out on their bestselling SKUs.

 So, the brand turned to Cogsy (plus, they hired an internal Demand Planner) to leverage real-time inventory trends and historical sales data.
 As a result, their operational plans became notably more accurate.